 We post our bi-weekly bulletin to keep you up to date on disability-related resources, news, and other items of interest.
-Make sure to also check our "News" section to find significant updates from previous bulletins that are still relevant.
 This information is being provided solely for non-commercial, nonprofit educational purposes, including news reporting and research.
 It is not intended for commercial purposes.
-Further, we understand that our readers generally read the articles and information online, at the Web sites provided in the hypertext links, rather than relying solely on our synopses or copies.
+Further, we understand that our readers generally read the articles and information online, at the Web sites provided in the hyperlinks, rather than relying solely on our synopses or copies.
 We are not responsible for the accessibility or the content of other Web sites.
 Please be aware that some links provided are time sensitive, and may become inactive at any time.

 We include links to articles, editorials and opinion pieces, press releases, and other materials that represent diverse perspectives.
 Inclusion does not imply endorsement of any products, services, sources, information, or opinions expressed in these materials.

 This new publication from the Department of Justice offers a brief but comprehensive overview of Title II of the ADA, which covers all programs, services, and activities of state and local governments.
 The document outlines the basic provisions of the law and includes important updates from the 2010 regulations and facility standards.

 June: PTSD Awareness Month

 June is Post Traumatic Stress Disorder (PTSD) Awareness Month.
 The U.S. Department of Veterans Affairs National Center for PTSD offers a variety of information and materials for individuals, family members, and treatment professionals.
 The Job Accommodation Network (JAN) offers job accommodation ideas and resources for employers and employees.